 - full of antiviral properties that boost the immune system

-Few coffee farms will dry and export cascara as it takes just as much time, attention, and care as coffee beans themselves!
-Coffee beans are extracted from the cherry in a way that keeps the fruit as whole as possible, then the cascara is washed, dried in the sun, then it ready for brewing or exporting.
+Few coffee farms will dry and export cascara as it takes just as much time, attention, and care as the coffee beans themselves.
+Coffee beans are extracted from the cherry in a way that keeps the fruit as whole as possible, then the cascara is washed and dried in the sun.
+Then it’s ready for brewing or exporting!

-It's subtly sweet, slightly caffeinated, and its gently fruity taste stands on its own or pairs well with spices, citrus fruits, and even coffee!
+Its subtly sweet, slightly caffeinated, and its gentle fruity taste stands on its own or pairs well with spices, citrus fruits, and even coffee!

-- Cascara contains 25% of the caffeine of coffee beans (the boost you feel after drinking it is actually more from vitamins and antioxidants!
+Cascara contains 25% of the caffeine of coffee beans (the boost you feel after drinking it is actually from vitamins and antioxidants)!